Events and Insights

 Follow us on LinkedIn and Facebook for upcoming events

-2024 Events
+2024 Events and Insights

 We gathered to watch the film made last year about the stars of the bioregion and why funding should be changed to support them as a portfolio that delivers social, natural, inspiration and financial returns across the bioregion.
 The film was a huge success – we must share it more widely!